CurrikiEducationalExperiences/c2e-api/README.md

 This application is used to provide JSON responses to KPIs and Tabs in https://c2e-reader.curriki.org/

-All Api accesspts userId as query parameter and provides JSON response.
+All Api accepts userId as query parameter and provides JSON response.

 Please start this application with node index.js in the system or host it inside the docker.